kristoffer-dyrkorn/terrain-decimator/README.md

 Execution time scales with output size, and not input size.
 Thus low-fidelity terrains can be produced very fast.
 Sample point generation and triangulation are the main contributors to the run time.

-- Decimating a 3200 x 2400 GeoTIFF (15.5 mill triangles) down to 30% (4.7 mill triangles) takes 25 seconds and uses approx 250 MB memory.
+Some results from decimating a 3200 x 2400 GeoTIFF (15.5 mill triangles):

+- Reducing triangle count to 30% (4.7 mill triangles) takes 25 seconds and uses approx 250 MB memory.
-- Decimating a 3200 x 2400 GeoTIFF (15.5 mill triangles) down to 5% (770 k triangles) takes 6 seconds and uses approx 40 MB memory.
+- Reducing triangle count to 5% (770 k triangles) takes 6 seconds and uses approx 40 MB memory.

 All run times are measured on a MacBook Air M1 (2020), 16GB RAM.
-RAM usage is as reported by node.js' process.memoryUsage().heapUsed.
+RAM usage is as reported by process.memoryUsage().heapUsed in node.

 ## Weak points